Wally Schirra: Writing career

 Schirra, along with the rest of the Mercury Seven, co-authored the 1962 book We Seven, detailing the training and development of the Mercury program.
 Along with Richard N. Billings, Schirra released his autobiography Schirra's Space in 1988.
 In 1995, he co-authored the book Wildcats to Tomcats: The Tailhook Navy with Barrett Tillman and fellow Navy Captains Richard L. (Zeke) Cormier, and Phil Wood.
 It describes five decades of Naval aviation, including accounts of combat tours in World War II, Korea, and Vietnam.
 In 2005, he co-authored the book The Real Space Cowboys with Ed Buckbee.
 The book is an account of the 'Mercury Seven' astronauts.
 It follows them through the process of selection for the program, their entire careers, and into retirement.
 Schirra was also a contributor to the 2007 book, In the Shadow of the Moon, which was his final authored work.

 Personal life

 Shortly after being commissioned in the Navy, Schirra began dating Josephine Cook "Jo" Fraser.
 Schirra and Fraser were married on February 23, 1946.
-They had two children, Walter M. (III) and Suzanne, born in 1950 and 1957.
+They had two children, Walter M. (III) and Suzanne Karen, born in 1950 and 1957.
 Jo Schirra died April 27, 2015, at the age of 91.